 Welcome to our current dialogue.

-We ask that you post an initial response to one or more of these questions from March 8th-12th.
+We ask that you post an initial response to one or more of these questions from October 21st-28th, 2019.
 Then, please respond to at least two posts to generate dialogues across contexts and experience.
-The dialogue period will be from March 8th-26th.
+The dialogue period will be from October 21st-November 1st, 2019.

 You are invited to respond to one or more of these questions.
-(To post, please log in using a Facebook, Twitter, or WordPress account.)
-Please feel free to share experiences, dilemmas, questions, or information about particular contexts of teaching and learning (e.g., where you student teach, teach, study, or participant observe) as you explore intersections between trauma-informed teaching and anti-racist teaching.
+(To post, please log in using a Facebook, Twitter, Google Plus, or WordPress account.
+Be sure to introduce yourself, and tell us where you’re coming from…literally and/or figuratively.)
+Please feel free to share experiences, dilemmas, questions, or information about particular contexts of teaching and learning (e.g., where you student teach, teach, study, or participant-observe) as you explore these prompts.
 You may also feel free to recommend or cite texts (e.g., articles, books, films) that may be of interest to others on a thread.